 It’s heartbreaking to think that some kids have dads who are never satisfied.
 When they were reading and got a word wrong, their dad would sigh and shake his head.
 Not good enough.
 Those are the kids who ended up spending their lives trying to earn their father’s love by doing things right, obeying the rules, and trying to make him proud.
-They longed to hear “I love you,” or even “well done” from their father.
+They longed to hear “I love you” or even “well done” from their father.
 And if that acceptance never came, they walked away broken.

 Imagine how that approach would work in a romantic relationship.
-Suppose you get the man or woman of your dreams to agree to marry you.
-But then they tell you that you will need to first show them that you can do things right and obey their rules before they will love and accept you.
-Who would ever enter into a relationship like that?
-That’s not how real relationships work.
+Suppose you fall in love with the man or woman of your dreams, but before they agree to love you back, you are required to demonstrate that you can obey their rules and do things correctly.
+Who would want a relationship like that?
+That’s not how real love works.

-As speaker Voddie Baucham points out, hell is full of sincere, religious people who didn’t drink or smoke or curse or have sex outside of marriage.
+As preacher Voddie Baucham points out, Hell is full of sincere, religious people who didn’t drink or smoke or curse or have sex outside of marriage.
 None of those things can save you.
 Heaven, on the other hand, is full of broken, immoral people who simply repented and believed.
-We are not saved by living a “good” life, or by reciting a prayer.
+We are not saved by living a “good” life or by reciting a prayer.
 And nowhere in the Bible will we find that salvation is about “asking Jesus into our heart.”
 What we will read—over and over, in fact—is that salvation comes when we repent and believe (Acts 16:31).
 That’s it.
 It’s no more complicated than that.

-You sometimes hear Christians say “It’s not a religion, it’s a relationship.”
+You sometimes hear Christians say, “It’s not a religion, it’s a relationship.”
 What does that mean?
 It means that we do not need to do things right and obey God’s rules before He will love and accept us.
-With God—just like with a good spouse or a good parent—love is not earned through our actions.
+With God—as with a good spouse or a good parent—love is not earned through our actions.
 And, conversely, in a good relationship, love is not taken away when we mess up.
 A relationship is more than a list of rules.
 Especially when it comes to God, His love for us precedes our commitment to Him.
 There’s nothing we can do to earn our way into heaven.
 God already did all that work for us Himself (John 3:16-17).
 We simply need to believe.

 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.Romans 8:38-39